 Harvesting takes place every day during the day and is done by hand without any mechanical means to avoid any bruising on the skin of the olives which may alter the chemical make-up of the fruit.
 We are very careful not to allow any olives to drop to the ground.
 Any bruised olives are discarded.

 The harvested olives are placed in special designed baskets with holes for the olive fruit to breath.
-Once picked they are taken to the Press.
-We pick the olives during the day and we press them at night.
+Once picked they are taken to the Mill.
+We pick the olives during the day and process them at night.
 We do this every day and every night during the month-long period.

 MILLING AND EXTRACTION

 We use a two-phase decanter to extract the oil from the olive paste.
 This is an efficient new method which protects the olive oil from sunlight, minimizes its exposure to air and reduces the water requirements.
-The old method of Pressing the olive paste is no longer employed in modernized Mills.
+The old method of pressing the olive paste is no longer employed in modern mills.

 Filtering and finally bottling are the last steps of the overall process.
 We use dark bottles to protect it from sunlight which has an adverse effect on quality.